HL7/cql-ig/input/_unused-pages/artifact-conformance.md

 **Conformance Requirement 3.5 (Data Criteria Inclusion):**[<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-3-5)
 {: #conformance-requirement-3-5}
-1. `dataRequirement` entries SHALL be included in the Library for each retrieve appearing in the CQL library
+1. `dataRequirement` entries SHALL be included in the Library for each retrieve appearing in the CQL library.

 Note that CQL defines its own method for referencing data and that there is no direct link between the data criteria included in the measure and the data used by the CQL expressions.
 The Library data criteria are surfaced by this implementation guide to promote structured review of the data criteria for a Library (and by examining Libraries referenced by a Measure, for a Measure or set of Measures) for the following use cases: